FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 The combined reduction therefore of €2.55 million equates to a drop of almost 5% in the

 annual rate of valuation.
-Limerick City and County Council had a rate demand in 2016 of--- 18
+Limerick City and County Council had a rate demand in 2016 of
+---
+18

 €51.6m compared to a figure in 2008 of €55.607m.
 This indicates a reduction of €4m or